Sidebar Site Navigation

 Beginning Spring 2002, official board retirees may attend University of Wyoming classes on a space available basis at no cost.
 To qualify for this benefit, you must be an official board retiree, 25 years of university service or age 60 with 15 years of immediately preceding university service.

 Readmission is the process for former University of Wyoming students to again be admitted to the university.
 Former UW students who have attended another college since their last UW enrollment must have one official transcript from each college sent directly to the UW Admissions Office.
-Undergraduate students who are returning to UW after an absence of one calendar year or longer should complete an application for admission at least 30 days prior to registration, thereby allowing sufficient time to avoid delays in registration.
+Undergraduate students who are returning to UW after an absence of one semester or longer should complete an application for admission at least 30 days prior to registration, thereby allowing sufficient time to avoid delays in registration.

 Academic Reinstatement: Former students who are on academic suspension at UW must petition for reinstatement through the dean of their college.
 Reinstatement petitions must be submitted at least 15 calendar days before the beginning of general registration for each term.